 Privacy policy

-Effective date: 31 March 2026
+Effective date: 18 June 2026

-This privacy policy explains how DomainDash Platforms Ltd. (company number 17115864) collects, uses, stores, and protects your personal data when you use the DomainDash website uptime monitoring service.
-DomainDash Platforms Ltd. is the data controller responsible for your personal data.
+This privacy policy explains how DomainDash Platforms Ltd (company number 17115864) collects, uses, stores, and protects your personal data when you use the DomainDash website uptime monitoring service.
+DomainDash Platforms Ltd is the data controller responsible for your personal data.

 Our registered address is 167-169 Great Portland Street, London, W1W 5PF, England.